-HOME Apply Texas Application Academic Advising Admissions Directory Admissions Requirement Residency Information Bacterial Meningitis Steps of Registration Business Office $1,000 Tuition Rebate Financial Aid Frequent Asked Questions Adding/Dropping/Withdrawing Courses Grades Student Records Policy Student Rights & Responsibilities Veterans Affairs Continuing Education Steps of Graduation
+HOME Apply Now Application Academic Advising Admissions Directory Admissions Requirement Residency Information Bacterial Meningitis Steps of Registration Business Office Financial Aid Frequent Asked Questions Adding/Dropping/Withdrawing Courses Grades Student Records Policy Student Rights & Responsibilities Veterans Affairs Continuing Education Steps of Graduation

 Catalog Holds Staff SurveyExcess HoursLimitation on Number of Course Drops(Senate Bill 1231) Forms Student Forms Add/Drop Biographic Data Enrollment Verifications Graduation Application International Student Packet Transcript Request